Dor Daim: Formation of movement

-The Dor Daim considered the Kabbalists to be irrational in attitude and felt that they were thereby contributing to a decline in the social and economic status of the Yemenite Jews.
-The above-mentioned issues led Rabbi Yiḥyah Qafiḥ to spearhead the Dor Daim movement.
+The Dor Daim considered the Kabbalists irrational and felt that they were thereby contributing to a decline in the social and economic status of the Yemenite Jews.
+These issues led Yiḥyah Qafiḥ to spearhead the Dor Daim movement.
 Among its goals was the revival and protection of what it saw as the original form of Judaism as codified by the Sanhedrin during the 1st through 3rd centuries.

-The movement was not well received by some scholars in Yemen and Israel.
+Some scholars in Yemen and Israel did not receive the movement well.
 Especially controversial were the views of the Dor Daim on the most popularized book of Kabbalah known as the Zohar.
 These views are put forth in a book called Milhamoth HaShem (Wars of the Lord).
-A group of Jerusalem rabbis published an attack on Rabbi Qafiḥ under the title of Emunat Hashem (Faith of the Lord), taking measures to ostracize members of the movement; notwithstanding, not even the Yemenite rabbis who opposed the dardaim heeded this ostracism.
-Instead, they intermarried, sat together in batei midrash, and continued to sit with Rabbi Yiḥyeh Qafeh in beth din.
+A group of Jerusalem rabbis published an attack on Qafiḥ under the title of Emunat Hashem (Faith of the Lord), taking measures to ostracize members of the movement; notwithstanding, not even the Yemenite rabbis who opposed the dardaim heeded this ostracism.
+Instead, they intermarried, sat together in batei midrash, and continued to sit with Yiḥyeh Qafeh in beth din.

 From this time Yemenite Jews may be classified as Shami, mainstream Baladi and Dor Dai or "Rambamist".
 A term frequently used by Dor Daim for Yemenites who accept the Zohar is Iqq'shim (Hebrew: עקשים), i.e., "obscurantists".